Vyshnavi1215/Collections-in-java/README.md

 Vector v = new Vector(int initialcapacity, int incremental capacity)

-Vector v= new Vector(Collection c)<-- to convert any collection class to vector--
+Vector v= new Vector(Collection c)<-- to convert any collection class to vector

+Stack class--

+This is the child class of vector class

+This is specially designed for last in first out (LIFO) order.

+Constructor-

+Stack s = new Stack();

+Methods of stack--